-This Japanese home is actually quite small but feels airy and spacious thanks to its smart design, which includes this gorgeous timber display shelving surrounded by windows.
-I love that when you use books as décor like this, you can endlessly change up how it looks on a whim– so much easier than switching out prints or artworks!
+You can’t beat gorgeous timber display shelving surrounded by windows, if you have a view.
+I love how you can use books as décor in display shelving.
+You can endlessly change up how it looks on a whim– so much easier than switching out prints or artworks.

 9. Make bookends

 If you’re setting up a home office, you’re very likely going to need plenty of space for books.
-Installing twin bookcases to bookend both sides of a window looks pleasantly symmetrical and allows you to focus your gaze on the view outside.
-You can get someone to help you assemble your office furniture, including your desk or chair (and there’s even folk who specialise in office chair repairs).
+Installing twin bookcases to bookend both sides of a window looks pleasantly symmetrical.
+And it allows you to focus your gaze on the view outside.
+You can get someone to help you assemble your office furniture, including your desk or chair.
+(And there’s even people who specialise in office chair repairs).

 10. Display favourites

 As we all know, sometimes less really is more.
-Here’s the perfect example: a set of spice-rack style floating shelves to store your most beautiful books.
-You can actually find modular systems like this on the market which offer really versatile book organisation options, including things like magnetic wall panels and other forms of suspended shelving.
-Or, you could enlist a carpenter to build you something bespoke!
-I also love the unique coffee table here.
+The perfect example: a set of spice-rack style floating shelves to store your most beautiful books.
+You can find modular systems on the market which offer really versatile book organisation options.
+These days they can include anything from magnetic wall panels to other forms of internal suspended shelving.
+Or, you could enlist a carpenter to build you something bespoke.

 11. Frame a view

-Floating shelves are a good way to incorporate books into a small section of wall in a way that looks really streamlined and airy thanks to the open-ended nature of the shelving.
+Floating shelves are a good way to incorporate books into a small section of wall.
+It looks streamlined and airy thanks to the open-ended nature of the shelving.
 Perfect for a modern home library aesthetic, it’s a lovely minimalist look, especially if painted the same colour as your walls.
-How gorgeous is this dramatic cluster of pendant lights too?

 13. Sit comfortably